 Can I gift courses to friends and family?

 Yes!
 You can both give specific courses or a gift card.
 You can even gift course bundles.
-Currently, Domestika Plus (formerly Domestika Pro) does not offer this option.
+Currently, Domestika Plus does not offer this option.
 Learn more about gifting options here.

 Is Domestika legit?